SQream/sqream_docs/installation_guides/installing_sqream_with_kubernetes.rst

 * **RAM:** 16GB
 * **HD:** 500GB

-Go back to :ref:`Preparing the SQream Environment to Launch SQream Using Kubernetes<preparing_sqream_environment>`
+Go back to :ref:`Preparing the SQream Environment to Launch SQream Using Kubernetes<preparing_sqream_environment>`.

 .. _set_up_your_hosts: